 The U.S. Department of Energy's (DOE's) efforts have greatly advanced the state of the art of hydrogen and fuel cell technologies—making significant progress toward overcoming many of the key challenges to widespread commercialization.
 DOE has also made major advances by demonstrating and validating the technologies under real-world conditions, supporting early markets through Recovery Act deployments, and leveraging domestic and international partnerships to advance the pace of commercialization.
-See the Fuel Cell Technologies Office's accomplishments fact sheet (updates in progress).
+See the Fuel Cell Technologies Office's accomplishments fact sheet.

 Reducing the Cost and Improving the Durability and Performance of Fuel Cells